Texas Voters Approve Historic Property Tax Relief Through Constitutional Amendments

 Do the amendments affect tax payment schedules?

-No, payment deadlines remain aligned with existing state guidelines.
+No. Payment deadlines remain aligned with existing state guidelines.

-Can non residents who own property in Texas benefit from tax relief?
+Can non-residents who own property in Texas benefit from tax relief?